Ian Culverhouse

-Ian Brett Culverhouse (born 22 September 1964) is an English former professional footballer who played as a defender.
-He is currently the manager of Boston United.
+Ian Brett Culverhouse (born 22 September 1964) is an English former professional footballer and manager who played as a defender.
+He currently manages King's Lynn Town.

 Culverhouse began his career with Tottenham Hotspur.
 He found first team opportunities limited there and made just two league appearances for the club, though he did get a winner's medal in the UEFA Cup as he was an unused substitute for Spurs in the 1984 final against Anderlecht.